junhyungchang/20S_fin_eng_project/README.md

-Projects mainly done for class, or just for personal interest.
+Projects mainly done in class.